 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Murrieta is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Murrieta is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Murrieta who work in sales jobs (13.58%), office and administrative support (11.95%), and management occupations (11.60%).
+There are especially a lot of people living in Murrieta who work in sales jobs (13.19%), management occupations (12.15%), and office and administrative support (11.23%).

 In Murrieta, however, the average commute to work is quite long.
 On average, people spend 32.76 minutes each day getting to work, which is significantly higher than the national average.

-The percentage of people in Murrieta who are college-educated is somewhat higher than the average US community of 21.84%: 28.78% of adults in Murrieta have at least a bachelor's degree.
+The overall education level of Murrieta is somewhat higher than in the average US city of 21.84%: 28.99% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Murrieta in 2018 was $32,030, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $128,120 for a family of four.
 However, Murrieta contains both very wealthy and poor people as well.

 Murrieta is an extremely ethnically-diverse city.
 The people who call Murrieta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Murrieta residents report their race to be White, followed by Asian.
 Murrieta also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 27.17% of the city’s residents.
 Important ancestries of people in Murrieta include Irish, English, Italian, and French .

 The most common language spoken in Murrieta is English.
 Other important languages spoken here include Spanish and Tagalog.